Nycteola degenerana

+The wingspan is 23–28 mm.
+It is the largest species of the genus.

 Adults are on wing from mid-June to the beginning of July and from the end of July (after overwintering) to May.
 There are two generations per year.

 The larvae feed on Salix (including S. caprea, S. aurita, S. cinerea, S. myrsinifolia and S. phylicifolia) and Quercus robur.